 Hotter than Cold Laser, this Class 4 Laser speeds up healing while reducing pain!

 We chose our LightForce® FXi laser because of it’s power output and their reputation in the sports medicine field.
-Variable power output we can adjust from 15 watts down to 0.5 Watts allows us to adjust output for treating various areas of the body.
+With variable power output we can adjust from 15 watts down to 0.5 Watts allowing us to adjust output for treating various areas of the body.
 Lesser powered lasers take longer to reach a targeted treatment dosage.
 Our laser is backed by research and the same model is found in athletic training rooms across the world.

 Most of our clients love the laser, I have not yet met a person who did not like their treatment.
-One question we get often is “How does it actually work?”.
+One question we get often is “How does Laser Therapy actually work?”.

 Laser therapy is a relatively new technique to treating both chronic and acute pain.
 Acute pain is pain that has started in the last 48 hours, this type of pain is usually accompanied with swelling, heat, and muscle spasms.
 Chronic pain is pain that someone has had for over a month in duration.
 This type of pain is followed by muscle compensation, decreased blood supply and overactive or underactive nerves.
 The laser helps these two types of pain in very different ways, while simultaneously decreasing pain and speeding up the healing process.

 When describing acute pain, we usually think of a suddenly painful back, neck, hip or shoulder.
 Think of falling on the ice and landing on your wrist!
 Or a new muscle strain/sprain (twisted ankle), or recent trauma to the area like in a car accident.